YouMingYeh/github-blog/README.md

 </p>
 <br/>

+## Playground
+Explore the application here.
+This project introduces an innovative way to manage blog content using GitHub repositories, offering two distinct modes of operation: a self-hosted blog and a platform blog.

+- Self-Hosted Blog: Configured via the .env file using `GITHUB_REPO` and `GITHUB_OWNER`, this mode personalizes the blog to your specific GitHub repository.
+It's designed for individual users who prefer a dedicated space for their content.

+- Platform Blog: By specifying the repository details in the URL, like https://github-blog-blue.vercel.app/YouMingYeh/github-blog, the platform blog mode allows for dynamic content sourcing directly from any GitHub repository.
+This flexibility is perfect for showcasing various projects or collaborating across different repositories.

+Visiting https://github-blog-blue.vercel.app displays the content from the YouMingYeh/github-blog repository, mirroring the production environment setup.
+Alternatively, navigating to https://github-blog-blue.vercel.app/YouMingYeh/github-blog accesses the same repository content through the platform blog mode, with an easy-to-use interface for exploring or switching between repositories.

+While you have the option to streamline the application by removing the unused version, retaining both provides a comprehensive understanding and flexibility in managing and displaying content.
+The dual functionality caters to a wide range of use cases, from personal blogging to showcasing projects or documentation in a collaborative setting.

 ## Features
 1. **WYSIWYG Editor**: A Notion-style WYSIWYG editor that allows you to write and edit content.
 2. **GitHub Issues as Database**: Utilizes GitHub Issues API as its backend database.